zenml-io/mlstacks/k3d-full/README.md

-# 🍭 Kubeflow, Vertex, GCS, MLflow and Kserve MLOps Stack Recipe
+# 🍭 K3d, Kubeflow, Minio Storage, MLflow MLOps Local Stack Recipe

 There can be many motivations behind taking your ML application setup to a cloud environment, from neeeding specialized compute 💪 for training jobs to having a 24x7 load-balanced deployment of your trained model serving user requests 🚀.

 We know that the process to set up an MLOps stack can be daunting.
 There are many components (ever increasing) and each have their own requirements.
 To make your life easier, we already have a [documentation page](https://docs.zenml.io/cloud-guide/overview) that takes you step-by-step through the entire journey in a cloud platform of your choice (AWS, GCP and Azure supported for now).
-This recipe, however, goes one step further.
+In addition to that, we have created a local MLOps stack recipe that you can use to get started with your MLOps journey in a local environment 🤩.

 You can have a simple MLOps stack ready for running your machine learning workloads after you execute this recipe 😍.
 It sets up the following resources:
-- A GKE cluster with Kubeflow installed that can act as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) for your workloads.
+- A K3D cluster with Kubeflow installed that can act as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) for your workloads.
-- A GCS Bucket as an [artifact store](https://docs.zenml.io/mlops-stacks/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
+- A Minio S3 Bucket as an [artifact store](https://docs.zenml.io/mlops-stacks/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
 - An MLflow tracking server as an [experiment tracker](https://docs.zenml.io/mlops-stacks/experiment-trackers) which can be used for logging data while running your applications.
 It also has a beautiful UI that you can use to view everything in one place.
-- A Kserve serverless deployment as a [model deployer](https://docs.zenml.io/mlops-stacks/model-deployers) to have your trained model deployed on a Kubernetes cluster to run inference on.
-- A [secrets manager](https://docs.zenml.io/mlops-stacks/secrets-managers) enabled for storing your secrets.
-- Vertex AI is enabled which can be used a [step operator](https://docs.zenml.io/mlops-stacks/step-operators).

 ## Prerequisites

-* You must have a GCP project where you have sufficient permissions to create and destroy resources that will be created as part of this recipe.
-Supply the name of your project in the `locals.tf` file.
+* You must have a working installation of [Docker](https://docs.docker.com/get-docker/) on your system and a working installation of k3d.
+You can install k3d by following the instructions [here](https://k3d.io/#installation).
+Supply the name of your local cluster in the `locals.tf` file.
 * Have [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform) and [Helm](https://helm.sh/docs/intro/install/#from-script) installed on your system.